Development

 Holding your team to high standards can feel like walking a tightrope.
 On one hand, you want to empower your team, give them autonomy, and build trust.
 On the other, you know that without accountability, projects stall, performance dips, and you end up fixing problems that should’ve been avoided.

 If you’ve ever felt stuck between being “too soft” or “too controlling,” welcome to the club.
 It’s hard to balance these competing priorities.
 And it’s even harder when team members push back or label you the "Evil Micromanager".
 The frustration is real.
-But here’s the thing: great leadership is about navigating that tension with clarity and intention.
+But great leadership is about navigating that tension with clarity and intention.

 I also learned that low-performing employees who tend to dodge accountability are often the ones throwing micromanager labels at their boss.